aciucaru/real-time-chat-react/README.md

+# crud-test-without-auth branch
+This branch was created in order to test the basic CRUD functionality, without using authentication.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.